neu233/AIDE-Plus-AS/README.md

 - [中文](README_zh.md)

+## Build

+To run tests, you can use the following command:
+`gradlew :app:installRelease`

 ## Features

 ### Implemented

 - [x] AAPT2 implemented
 - [x] D8 implemented
 - [x] Some Java 8 syntax support